alexrivadeneira/i2js/outline.md

 bankAccount["userName"];
 ```

-**exercise**
+**exercises**
 1. Try logging the other data from the bankAccount object to the console.
 2. Build your own bankAccount object.
 3. See if you can figure out how to add and subtract money from your bank account object.
+4. Create a playerObject for a character in a hypothetical computer game.
+Give your character properties including name, hair color, avatar color, score, currency, whether the character can talk (boolean).
+5. What other data might you store in an object?